opinti/spectral-multifidelity/README.md

 ![Example-2](figures/example-2.png)

+The model provides also the variance, i.e. an uncertainty measure, of each multi-fidelity esimate.
-You also have uncertainty accosiated to each multi-fidelity esimate, which can be visualized in this simple 2-d example:
+This can be visualized for this simple 2-d example:

 ```python
 # Plot the variance of multi-fidelity esimates